-While in the school building, Practical Nursing students are expected to park in front of the Performing Arts end of the building in either the row nearest the road, or in the middle row.
-Parking privileges will be rescinded if parking occurs in the Fire Lane or in spaces not designated for students (i.e. in front of the building).
-Parking against the island near the flag pole is prohibited.
-Cars may be towed or fines maybe given if a student is parked in non-designated areas.
+Upon arriving at the school building, Practical Nursing students park according to availability.
+Parking privileges will be rescinded if parking occurs in the Fire Lane or in spaces not designated for students (i.e. in front of the building where diagonal bus parking is marked or along the sidewalks is not permitted).
+Students are to enter the school through the Main Entrance and will exit at night, so please plan accordingly.
+Cars may be towed or fines may be given if a student is parked in non-designated areas.
 You will be given specific instructions for parking while at clinical practice agencies.